keithschulze/BioInfoSummer-Workshop/automate/automate3.md

 ```

 ---
-Then we can simply use this function to reconstruct which DAPI cells express the marker.
+Then we can simply use this function to reconstruct images for each marker showing which DAPI cells express that marker.

 ```python
 # Filter segmented marker images with the DAPI channels that we trust